 So, that was a vivid recollection.
 But I think it’s a general presumption and probably true.
 So we have Freddie and Fannie, and they decided to push home ownership at a time when interest rates were low, and as a result housing prices rose.
-And they pushed the home ownership onto people who didn’t have the basis for repaying the loans if things went at all sour.
-But they did it.
-And then there was a company later acquired by Bank of America I think… what was the name of that company?
-Anyway, they got into the act along with Fanny and Freddie.
-So these loans proliferated.
-And they were basically bad loans in the sense that housing prices came down a little bit and things went a little sour.
+They pushed the home ownership onto people who didn’t have the basis for repaying the loans if things went at all sour.
+Then there was a company, later acquired by Bank of America, I think, that got into the act along with Fanny and Freddie.
+So these loans proliferated and they were basically bad loans in the sense that housing prices came down a little bit and things went a little sour.
 The people who had loans to repay just wouldn’t be able to do it.
-But then in comes the big banks, and they securitized the loans.
+But then in come the big banks, and they securitized the loans.
 And these big securitized loans were traded, and they made lots of money doing it.
-But gradually it dawned on people… In all this period, the Fed had kept interest rates very low, so that was all part of the same system.
+In all this period, the Fed had kept interest rates very low, so that was all part of the same system.
 Then it began to dawn on people that these securitized loans were not that good, and nervousness began.
-And in comes the federal government’s administrative people.
+And in come the federal government’s administrative people.
 The first company to go down was Bear Stearns.
 It was a large outfit.
 The guy in charge when all the problems were going on was playing cards in Chicago.
 Nice deal.

-So, Hank Paulson comes along, he’s Secretary of Treasury, he does what Goldman Sachs bankers do, make deals.
+So Hank Paulson comes along.
+He’s Secretary of Treasury, and he does what Goldman Sachs bankers do: make deals.
 So he made a deal with Bear Stearns where the Fed took over all the bad loans.
 Imagine that.
 The Fed takes them over.
 And Paulson does some other things.
 He gets JP Morgan to take the rest of Bear Stearns.
 By the time they got rid of the loans, Bear Stearns assets were worth something, so JP Morgan got a good deal.
-So that was the first thing that happened, but it made a big impact, namely that people are going to get bailed out.
+So that was the first thing that happened, but it made a big impact; namely, that people are going to get bailed out.

 So then comes Lehman Brothers, and the expectation was that Lehman Brothers would be bailed out.
-And that was going on, and at least as I read about it, they had a deal about cooked, and some British regulator objected, and the whole thing went down.
+At least as I read about it, they had a deal about cooked, but some British regulator objected, and the whole thing went down.
 So the Lehman Brothers bankruptcy was a sudden, unexpected bankruptcy.
-I say it that way, because there’s a big difference between an orderly bankruptcy and something that happened as Lehman did.
+I say it that way because there’s a big difference between an orderly bankruptcy and something that happened as Lehman did.
 In an orderly bankruptcy, the company keeps operating, and there’s time to sort things out, and so on.
-It’s very different than what happened to Lehman.
+It’s very different from what happened to Lehman.

-So then, the powers that be, Hank Paulson and Ben Bernanke, go before Congress, and they say the sky is falling.
+So then, the powers that be, Hank Paulson and Ben Bernanke, go before Congress and say the sky is falling.
 We need a gigantic amount of money to bail out firms that are in trouble.

-And it was in a sense ridiculous, because nobody knew how to put a price on these bad loans.
-And that was apparent to everybody.
+It was in a sense ridiculous because nobody knew how to put a price on these bad loans, and that was apparent to everybody.
 So there was no way they could use this large amount of money to do what they said.
-So there was a kind of glorious incompetence on display.
+There was a kind of glorious incompetence on display.
 But they had a large amount of money.
-They wound up somehow deciding a lot of big banks were close to bankruptcy, and so they should bail them out.
-And they had a meeting in Washington of the key people, and each bank was to get $25 billion, or some number like that.
-And some of the banks didn’t want it.
-Like Dick Kovacevich has told us, he was called to Washington and told he had to take $25 billion, and he didn’t want it.
-And he was told by the chairman of the Fed, “Look, if you don’t take this money, we’re going to regulate the hell out of you.”
+They wound up somehow deciding a lot of big banks were close to bankruptcy so they should bail them out.
+They had a meeting in Washington of the key people and each bank was to get something like $25 billion.
+Some of the banks didn’t want it.
+As Dick Kovacevich has told us, he was called to Washington and told he had to take $25 billion, and he didn’t want it.
+He was told by the chairman of the Fed, “If you don’t take this money, we’re going to regulate the hell out of you.”
 It was a completely terrible misuse of authority.
 You have to watch out when you’re a high federal official.
 You have a lot of authority and can misuse it.
 Without a lot of integrity, you lose confidence in people.
-People say, “Wait a minute, better not give that person authority.”
-At any rate, that happened.
-And so we proceeded on.
+People say, “Wait a minute, we’d better not give that person authority.”
+At any rate, that happened so we proceeded on.

-And that’s sort of the way the story unfolded.
-And as I see it, there was a complete lack of accountability of companies that were bailed out.
-I might say subsequent bailouts, including General Motors, the big insurance company, AIG, the AIG bailout was nuts.
-They had a perfectly good insurance business, but they’d taken on… another business had these loans.
-So the AIG bailout was really a bailout of Goldman Sachs and some of the people that hold those loans as far as I could see.
+And that’s basically the way the story unfolded.
+As I see it, there was a complete lack of accountability of companies that were bailed out, I might say subsequent bailouts, including General Motors and the big insurance company, AIG.
+The AIG bailout was nuts.
+They had a perfectly good insurance business but they’d taken on another business that had these loans.
+So the AIG bailout was really a bailout of Goldman Sachs and some of the people that hold those loans, as far as I could see.

 Then comes the regulatory apparatus, and the only good thing about it as far as I could see is that it tended to say to the banks, “You’ve got to have capital, so if you go bad, it’s your capital that you use.”
-As distinct from the regulatory approach where you have, the banks have, the banks are full of people looking over your shoulder saying, “Do this.
+That’s distinct from the regulatory approach where the banks are full of people looking over their shoulder saying, “Do this.
 Don’t do that.”
-I think that kind of regulation is far inferior than putting them in a position where they lose their own money if they go bad.
-Because that’s accountability, the kind of accountability you want.
+I think that kind of regulation is far inferior to putting them in a position where they lose their own money if they go bad because that’s the kind of accountability you want.

-So I see the crisis period came about as a result of not very thoughtful lending practices, stimulated by the US government.
-Then, that was aggravated by malpractice almost on the part of many top financial institutions.
-But then as the crisis emerged, the handling of it was poor, both in the sense of letting off people from accountability and from undermining the sense of trust in the competence and integrity in the people doing the job.
+So I see that the crisis period came about as a result of not very thoughtful lending practices, stimulated by the US government.
+Then it was aggravated by malpractice, almost, on the part of many top financial institutions.
+But as the crisis emerged, the handling of it was poor, both in the sense of letting off people from accountability and from undermining the sense of trust in the competence and integrity in the people doing the job.
 So it was a bad episode.

-George Shultz: The notion is these guys saved the world.
-Ben Bernanke and Hank Paulson, thank God we had an experienced banker like a Goldman Sachs executive and somebody bold to take charge of this.
-So they’re pounding their chests, look what I did.
-And they’re wrong.
+George Shultz: The notion is that these guys - Ben Bernanke and Hank Paulson - saved the world.
+Thank God we had an experienced banker like a Goldman Sachs executive and somebody bold to take charge of this.
+So they’re pounding their chests saying, “Llook what I did,” and they’re wrong.